What is Bitcoin SV (BSV) and is it the Real Bitcoin?

 Like most cryptocurrencies, Bitcoin SV uses a form of distributed ledger technology known as blockchain to ensure that transactions made on the Bitcoin SV network are fast, secure and practically irreversible.
 These transactions are immutably stored on a public ledger which acts as a continually growing database, recording the entire history of Bitcoin SV transactions in discrete chunks known as blocks.

-Similar to its predecessors, Bitcoin (BTC) and Bitcoin Cash (BCH), A decentralised network of miners secure Bitcoin SV.
+Similar to its predecessors, Bitcoin (BTC) and Bitcoin Cash (BCH), a decentralised network of miners secure Bitcoin SV.
 These miners participate in a process known as block discovery and are responsible for ensuring transactions are quickly confirmed by including these transactions in newly discovered blocks.

 Controlled, Finite Supply

 In return for helping to secure the network using specialised mining hardware, these miners receive a financial incentive in the form of block rewards and transaction fees.
-Right now, every new block mined on the Bitcoin SV blockchain leads to the minting of 12.5 BSV, which acts as a reward for whoever mined the block.
+Right now, every new block mined on the Bitcoin SV blockchain leads to the minting of 6.25 BSV, which acts as a crypto reward for whoever mined the block.

 Because of its gradually increasing scarcity, Bitcoin SV is often considered to be an excellent store of value and is widely expected to appreciate over time.
 Nonetheless, BSV finds its primary utility as a digital currency for spending at a rapidly increasing number of merchants.